airwallex/airwallex-payment-demo/docs/applepaybuttonExpressCheckout.md

 ## Step 1: Import Airwallex Payment Elements

-Start by importing `airwallex-payment-elements` at the beginning of your file:
+Start by importing `@airwallex/components-sdk` at the beginning of your file:

 ```js
 import { init } from '@airwallex/components-sdk';